Home

 The Kilts and Bagpipes of the Western Australia Police Pipe Band

 The Tayside Police Pipe band are one of Scotland's oldest, having been founded in 1905.
-And having played for more than a century they are still in existence.
+And having played for more than a century they are still going strong.

 The World Pipe Band Championships take place every August in Glasgow.